shaunharker/chessboard/README.md

-# PythonBinding
+# transchess

-Template Program for providing python binding
+This contains python/cpp code for transformer architecture machine learning experiments with the game of chess.